erizov/Professor/semester_4/lecture_18_crypto_algorithms/rsa/README.md

 ### Application

 5. Can you implement Rsa from memory without looking at the code?
-6. What real-world problem could you solve using Rsa?
+6. What real-world problem could you tackle using Rsa?

 ### Debugging